socrata/socrata-py/README.md

     # Update step

-    # Publish the dataset - this will make it public and available to make
+    # Apply the revision - this will make it public and available to make
     # visualizations from
     (ok, job) = revision.apply(output_schema = output)

-    # Publishing is async - this will block until all the data
+    # Application is async - this will block until all the data
     # is in place and readable
     job.wait_for_finish()